mayakraft/math-for-artists/05/index.md

      *            *   *                       *        *
 ```

+let's talk about distance searching, like the question "what point is nearest?".
 Given a field of points:

 Q: what is the highest point (closest to the top)?